tolitius/towel/README.md

               "unit": "celsius"}'}]
 ```
 ----
-the utility of "`thinker`" in all the cases above is one single API that would work for local models as well as non local models such as Claude, etc.
+the utility of "`thinker`" in all the cases above is **one single API** that would work for local models as well as non local models such as Claude, etc.

 ## towels

-while [this](#llm-libraries-and-frameworks-are-unnecessary) is still very true, an ability to express LLM communication in just functions vs. "raw prompt + HTTP call"s allows for breaking complex problems into smaller pieces, and converting what could otherwise be inconsistent, repetative sequence of commands, into beautiful function compositions.
+while [this](#llm-libraries-and-frameworks-are-unnecessary) is still very true, an ability to express LLM communication in just functions vs. "raw prompt + HTTP call"s allows for breaking complex problems into smaller pieces, and converting what could otherwise be inconsistent, repetitive sequence of commands, into beautiful function compositions.

 let's work step by step to take as single Python function and "LLM enable" it, giving it some warmth by wrapping it in a @towel.

-this function expects a JSON formatted article that it will then convert into mardown format: i.e. a normal, every day, programming task:
+this function expects a JSON formatted article that it will then convert to markdown format: i.e. a normal, every day, programming task:
 > _a full example lives in [docs/examples/wrap_it.py](docs/examples/wrap_it.py)._

 ```python